 Amul: Absolutely we have a whole careers week dedicated where we get people understanding what the tech industry looks like, the sort of jobs and roles that they can get.
-We gear up their CV’s so that it’s a tech ready CV.
-We give them interview practice and we help them understand how to pass the tech test that they would need to do to get into those jobs.
-We have a whole team that does that.
+We help gear up their CV’s so that it’s a tech ready CV.
+We give them interview practice and we help them understand how to pass tech test thats they would need to do to get into those jobs.
+We have a whole team that does that helps people get careerready.
 We wouldn’t have the employability staff that we have otherwise.
-It’s a people business, we’ve got to get these people into work so we give them the hard skills which are the coding and then we give them the soft skill which is how to do well in an interview and all that kind of stuff.
+It’s a people business, we’ve got to help get these people ready for work so we give them the hard skills which are the coding and then we help them the soft skill which is how to do well in an interview and all that kind of stuff.

 Setting Up a Coding Bootcamp Company

 Lee: Tell us a little bit about yourself.
 How did you get into setting up NorthCoders?